rassulmagauin/discord-bot/README.md

 - **Weather**: `!servant weather [location]` - Retrieves weather information for the specified location.
 - **Create Polls**: `!servant poll "Question" "Option1" "Option2"...` - Initiates a poll with provided options.
 - **Play Tic Tac Toe**: `!servant start @opponent` to begin a game, followed by `!servant move [game id] [row] [column]` for gameplay.
-- **Asynchronous Operations**: The bot efficiently handles API requests and translations asynchronously, ensuring seamless user interactions.

-## Contributing

-We welcome contributions of all forms.
-If you're interested in enhancing the bot's functionality or suggesting improvements, please fork the repository, commit your changes, and open a pull request.

-## License

-This project is made available under the MIT License.
-For more details, see the LICENSE file.